g-cazaban/geong_2022_workshop/2_3_data.md

 ## Source

-The data used for Fire detection is coming from [Nasa - FIRMS](https://pages.github.com/](https://firms.modaps.eosdis.nasa.gov/)
+The data used for Fire detection is coming from [NASA-FIRMS](https://firms.modaps.eosdis.nasa.gov/)

 ![FIRMS logo](assets/images/nasa_firms.png)